neo-project/docs/docs/en-us/dapp/integ.md

 ### neo-sdk

 Neo-sdk provides a relatively easy and flexible way for developers to use.
-It packages functions such as wallet, digital asset transactions, and smart contract invoking, which can be simply used by introducing the corresponding neo-sdk into the DApp project.
+It encapsulates functions such as wallet, digital asset transactions, and smart contract invoking, which can be simply used by including the corresponding neo-sdk into the DApp project.

 SDK supports the following functions:

 - Wallet
 - Transaction
-- Contract invoking
+- Contract call
 - Blockchain information query

 Neo developer community provides the following Neo-SDK：